We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Skin type: People with darker skin need more sunlight exposure to produce vitamin D than those with lighter skin.
 People with pale skin or a history of skin cancer may avoid sun exposure to protect their skin from damage.

-Age: The ability to convert vitamin D to calcitriol may decline with age due to decreased kidney function.
-As a result, calcium absorption will fall.
+Age: The ability to convert vitamin D to calcitriol may

 Pregnancy: The need for vitamin D may increase during pregnancy, but experts remain unsure whether supplements are a good idea.
 The authors of a 2019 Cochrane review concluded that taking supplements during pregnancy may reduce the risk of preeclampsia, gestational diabetes, low birth weight, and severe bleeding after delivery.
 However, it may also increase the risk of preterm birth, which is birth before 37 weeks.
 The authors called for further research.

 Breastfeeding infants: Human milk is low in vitamin D, which means that breastfeeding infants are at risk of a deficiency.
 The